 Remarkable freshwater spring pools on Methodist theological college grounds with cave snorkeling

-What is the best time of year to visit attractions in Samoa?
+When is the best season to visit attractions in Samoa?

 May to October (dry season) is the best time to visit.
 Clear skies, lower humidity, and calm seas make outdoor activities enjoyable.
 November to April is wetter and carries cyclone risk.